bakpakin/Fennel/setup.md

 Fennel can be used in non-UNIX environments, but those environments will not be covered in this document.

-# Requirements

-* Access to a UNIX-like environment, such as Ubuntu, Debian, Arch Linux, Windows Subsystem for Linux, Homebrew, scoop.sh, etc.
-* Lua version 5.1, 5.2, 5.3, or LuaJIT
-* LuaRocks or Git and Make

 # Downloading and installing Fennel

 Downloading and installing Fennel on your system allows you to run